SU-IST707-SP26/group-project-treeo/final/submission.md

 ### Team
 Our team, Treeo, consists of three members:
 - Ashley Rauch will act as the POC for the group - ashrauch4
-- Madeyln Forster - mgforste
+- Madelyn Forster - mgforste
 - Brealin Redecker - brealinredecker

 ### Introduction